China's SOEs still squeezed by finance costs

-Total revenue at China's state-owned non-financial firms increased 3.9 percent during the first 11 months of the year, to 43.4 trillion yuan (4.46 trillion pounds), slowing from 4.5 percent growth for the January-to-October period.
+Total revenue at China's state-owned non-financial firms increased 3.9 percent during the first 11 months of the year, to 43.4 trillion yuan ($6.97 trillion), slowing from 4.5 percent growth for the January-to-October period.

 Revenue gains continued to be outstripped by operating costs, which increased 4.3 percent during the period, compared with the same period a year earlier.